Is Pressure Cooker Bone Broth as Healthy: Plus a Recipe

 Broth falls somewhere between the two.
 It uses meat and bones but is cooked much less time.
 Sometimes less than stocks.

-What Bones Do I Use For Instant Bone Broth?
+What Are the Best Bones For Pressure Cooker Bone Broth?

-Sourcing quality bones for bone broth is no easy task.
+Sourcing quality bones for pressure cooker bone broth is no easy task.
 Especially when there are brands like mine buying up all the Organic bones.

 Beef bones should be grass fed and pasture raised.
 I also recommend Organic because it provides 3rd party validation you can’t get with grass fed / pasture raised claims.